CarolaneLFBV/carolanelfbv/README.md

 iOS and Web Engineer
 --------------------

-I've been learning to code for the past 4 years, and decided to dive completely in since last year.
+I've been learning to code for the past 4 years, and decided to dive completely in last year.
 I'm a passionate and love to explore and discover the development world: good practices, new technologies and more!

 *   🌍  I'm based in France, Strasbourg
 *   🖥️  See my portfolio at [https://www.carolanelefebvre.com \[WIP\]](http://www.carolanelefebvre.com)